PHASE 4 OF 7

 Hour 4-16

 Heads-down feature work in timeboxed 2-3 hour blocks.
-Checkpoint after each block: 'Can we demo right now?'
-If a feature is taking too long, cut it.
-Sleep in shifts if you can — exhaustion kills productivity faster than lost hours.
+After each block, ask 'Can we demo right now?'
+Cut any feature that runs long.
+Sleep in shifts; exhaustion kills productivity faster than lost hours.

 4